To keep it short, I’m a YouTuber, entrepreneur, world traveler, avid reader, online physique coach, gamer, and a personal development enthusiast.

-You become numb and lose touch with reality.
+You become numb and quickly lose touch with reality.

-This phase lasted for several months between exams, and luckily for us we had to sober up for exams otherwise God knows what would have happened.
+This phase lasted for several months between exams, and luckily for us, we had to sober up for exams otherwise who knows what would have happened.

-You might think that being this party animal I would make a lot of friends, get girls and expand my social circle but that was far from the truth.
+Now, you might think that being a party animal gets you into the best social circles, you meet a lot of new friends, get girls but that was far from the truth.

-Being naturally introverted, and after years of gaming, the social anxiety was so intense that I remember even while under the influence of alcohol I would still be too afraid to approach a girl or talk to strangers.
+Being naturally introverted, and after years of gaming, the social anxiety was so intense that I remember even while under the influence of alcohol I would still be too afraid to approach a girl, express my opinion or talk to strangers.

 Overall, this period was a dark time in my life.